Overview

 Physical and occupational therapy

-In cases where symptoms affect movement and balance, working with a physical therapist and occupational therapist can help manage the symptoms.
+If your symptoms affect movement and balance, working with a physical therapist and an occupational therapist can help manage the symptoms.

 Coping and support

-• Have the person with the condition carry an identification card and other materials that can help explain the syndrome to others.
+- Have the person with the condition carry an identification card and other materials that can help explain the condition to others.

 Family members eventually may need to make long-term care choices for the person with primary progressive aphasia.
 They also may need to plan the person's finances and help make legal decisions to prepare for more-serious stages of the condition.
 Start this process early so the person with primary progressive aphasia can be involved.

 Support groups may be offered for caregivers and people with primary progressive aphasia or related conditions.
-Ask your social worker or other members of your treatment team about community resources or support groups.
+Ask your social worker or other members of your healthcare team about community resources or support groups.
+Other sources of information include the National Aphasia Association and the Association for Frontotemporal Degeneration.

 Preparing for an appointment

-If you're experiencing symptoms, you might start by seeing your primary care provider.
-Your provider may refer you to a doctor trained in brain and nervous system conditions, known as a neurologist, or a speech-language pathologist.
+If you're experiencing symptoms, you might start by seeing your primary healthcare professional.
+This person may refer you to a doctor trained in brain and nervous system conditions, known as a neurologist.
+You also may be referred to a speech-language pathologist.

 What you can do

-For primary progressive aphasia, some questions to ask your health care provider include:
+For primary progressive aphasia, some questions to ask might include:

 Don't hesitate to ask other questions.